joaomacalos/sfcr/README.md

 The exogenous series can be added to the model with the help of `sfcr_shock()` and `sfcr_set()` functions.
-It is further required that the lenght of the exogenous time series being supplied be either 1 or exactly equal to length of the shock.
+It is further required that the length of the exogenous time series being supplied be either 1 or exactly equal to length of the shock.

 For example, the code supplied above can be modified to make `Gd`